dialex/start-testing/docs/concepts/purpose.md

 > Testing can be acting as an advocate for our customers.
 - helping our clients to understand the product they’ve got so they can decide if it’s the product they want
 - thinking critically and skeptically when thinking about products and ideas around them, with the goal of not being fooled
+- change perspective
+- Identifying your team's biases and assumptions.

 #### ❌ Exploration

-**Testing uncovers information that helps people make better decisions.** A test script will check if what was expected and known to be true, still is.
+**Testing uncovers information that helps people make better decisions.** A test script will check if what was expected and known to be true, still is. (...)
+To discover new information you need to act critically and creatively~~: ask questions, compare perspectives, try scenarios (even if they're unlikely).~~

 - Identifying the subtleties and extremities where the system can be used.
 - Questioning and challenging how the product is presumed to be built and used.